Edozie101/VirtualDesktop/README.md

 XCode 5.0.2+, OSX 10.9 (Mavericks), Intel HD3000 or better (OpenGL 3.3+) - Build and run
 from XCode, check the project dependencies to find out where the bullet3d physics library and sixense SDK need to go to build properly.
-OculusSDK needs to be placed at the same level as your checked-out git repo for ibex and it must be version 0.2.5 or later.
-You'll need to rebuild the libovr.a library with C++ RTTI and Exceptions enabled or else it won't link properly with ibex.
+OculusSDK needs to be placed at the same level as your checked-out git repo for VirtualDesktop and it must be version 0.2.5 or later.
+You'll need to rebuild the libovr.a library with C++ RTTI and Exceptions enabled or else it won't link properly with VirtualDesktop.

-The [Oculus SDK] and [sixense SDK] must be installed at the same level as the ibex repository
+The [Oculus SDK] and [sixense SDK] must be installed at the same level as the VirtualDesktop
-directory:
+repository:

 ```
 * Parent Directory: